noraj/OSCP-Exam-Report-Template-Markdown/FAQ.md

 ![ImgPlaceholder](img/placeholder-image-300x225.png)
 ```

 The path can be relative from the generating script or the `src` folder.
-You can adjust this behaviour by editing the ` --resource-path` option in the `generate.rb` script.
+You can adjust this behavior by editing the `--resource-path` option in the `generate.rb` script.
 For possible options, see [pandoc options](https://pandoc.org/MANUAL.html#general-options).

 ## Syntax highlight style ignored when no language provided